Annex-Engineering/Annex-Engineering_User_Mods/Extruders/Sherpa_Mini/Toolheads/Churls-Stiffy_E3/README.md

 # Stiffy Toolhead for the Ender 3

-This is a complete toolhead for the Ender 3 (v1 carriage) that uses Sherpa Mini, QuickDraw, dual 5015 part cooling fans, and the stock Creality hotend.
+This is a complete toolhead for the Ender 3 that incorporates the Sherpa Mini (or Micro), QuickDraw, dual 5015 part cooling fans, and the stock Creality hotend.

 ![Image of Stiffy](./Images/Stiffy.png)